 A chequerboard pattern in flint and freestone, on the east face of the building.

-The Court of Record, now home to the Guildhall Britannia café.
+The Court of Record, pictured when it was home to the Guildhall Britannia café, which has now ceased trading.